1234-Ariel-code/gvae/reproducibility.md

 ---

-## 12. Recommended reviewer workflow
+## 12. Recommended user workflow

-A typical reviewer-facing workflow is:
+A typical user-facing workflow is:

 1. Create the computational environment.
 2. Run the quick smoke test.